PetrReischig/MolecularGenetics/README.md

 #Molecular genetics - mutations of DNA

-Web application for simulation of DNA mutations.
+Web application for the simulation of DNA mutations.